-Rent a rorbu (a traditional fisherman's cabin) in the Lofoten islands or other places and practice angling right outside your bedroom.
+Rent a rorbu (a traditional fisherman’s cabin) in for example the Lofoten Islands or Fjord Norway and practice angling right outside your bedroom.

-An increasing number of visitors discover the joy of fishing different species.
+An increasing number of visitors are discovering the joy of fishing different species.
 Norway is especially suitable for species fishing thanks to the unusually large variety in the sea.

-Rent special equipment employed from the shore, which enables you to make longer castings and catch fish further out.
+Fishing by casting a line into the sea from the shore.
+Rent special equipment to make longer castings and catch fish further out.